 Do your research when it comes to fixer uppers.
 Fixer uppers are another type of property that sound like a good idea in theory.
 It’s like the philosophy behind stocks: buy low, sell high.
 Buy a run-down property at a low rate, then fix it up to significantly increase its value and sell it for a higher price.
 And sometimes, this really does work out in the investor’s favor.
 However, you’re also taking on a lot of risk with this type of property.
 First of all, labor costs may be higher than you expect, and if you can’t do much of the labor yourself, it might not be worth it.
 You may also run into problems when you purchase an older house because the foundation may be unstable, there may be mold or water damage, and you might need to install new plumbing, wiring, or a new roof.
 If you are planning to buy a fixer upper, carefully research the costs for repairs before putting down your money.

 Avoid risky properties with high tenant turnover.
 This might sound like another obvious point, but how do you determine what properties are risky?
 Generally speaking, college rentals, vacation rentals, or low-quality units in a bad area are likely to have a higher tenant turnover as well as tenants with shaky credit histories.
 Your goal should be to purchase a moderately-priced, stable property that you can rent for a long period of time to reliable tenants with a good credit score.

 Investing in real estate can be a smart financial decision and a great experience if you go about it the right way… but if not, it can be a nightmare and a drain on your finances.
-It’s not a decision you should make lightly, but if you feel like you’re ready to get into real estate investment, take stock of your assets, talk to a local real estate agent like the ones at Right Residential, and start looking at the properties that are available in your area.
+It’s not a decision you should make lightly, but if you feel like you’re ready to get into real estate investment, take stock of your assets, talk to a local real estate agent and start looking at the properties that are available in your area.